DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: Experiment Evaluation

 \subsection{Main Performance Analysis}

-The experimental results, as meticulously detailed in Table \ref{tab:multi_hop_performance}, unequivocally demonstrate the superior performance of our proposed Dual-Track Knowledge Graph Verification and Reasoning Framework (DTKG) across various multi-hop QA datasets.
-Under the Llama 3:8B backbone, DTKG consistently outperforms all established baseline models, particularly showcasing its robust adaptability and enhanced accuracy.
+The experimental results, as meticulously detailed in Table \ref{tab:multi_hop_performance}, unequivocally demonstrate the superior performance of our proposed Dual-Track Knowledge Graph Verification and Reasoning Framework (DTKG) across all evaluated multi-hop QA datasets.
+Under the Llama 3:8B backbone, DTKG consistently outperforms all established baseline models in both Exact Match (EM) and Semantic Match Accuracy (ACC).

-\textbf{Overall Superiority and Adaptability:} DTKG achieves the highest Semantic Match Accuracy (ACC) on all four datasets and the highest Exact Match (EM) on Mintaka and QALD10-en (tied on the latter).
-This consistent strong performance, especially the significant lead in ACC, underscores DTKG's ability to grasp the semantic correctness of answers, which is crucial for natural language question answering where subtle phrasing variations are common.
-The framework's adaptive dual-track strategy, which intelligently selects between parallel fact-verification and chained reasoning based on question characteristics, proves effective in handling the diverse nature of multi-hop questions.
+\textbf{Overall Superiority and Adaptability:} DTKG achieves the highest EM and ACC on all six datasets.
+This consistent performance, particularly the significant lead in ACC (e.g., reaching \textbf{83.0\%} on MuSiQue compared to the original \textbf{53.5\%}), underscores DTKG's ability to grasp the semantic correctness of answers.
+This is crucial for natural language question answering where subtle phrasing variations often lead to misjudgments by rigid metrics.
+The framework's adaptive dual-track strategy proves highly effective in handling the diverse topological nature of multi-hop questions by intelligently switching between parallel and chained reasoning paths.

-\textbf{Comparison with LLM-Centric and LLM-KG Hybrid Baselines (COT, CRITIC, KGR):} Compared to methods like COT and CRITIC, which are primarily LLM-centric, and KGR, an LLM-KG hybrid approach utilizing LLM for fact extraction and KG for verification, DTKG exhibits significant advantages in robustness and semantic understanding.
-While KGR achieves the highest EM on the chained-reasoning-heavy CWQ dataset (45.0), DTKG notably surpasses it in ACC across all datasets.
-For instance, on Mintaka, DTKG's ACC reaches an impressive \textbf{93.9\%} compared to KGR's 92.0\%, and on CWQ, DTKG achieves \textbf{90.0\%} ACC, substantially higher than KGR's 85.0\%.
-This highlights that while KGR effectively leverages KG for factual verification of individual claims, DTKG's dynamic strategy selection and task-aware denoising allow for a more comprehensive and contextually appropriate use of the KG for both parallel verification and chained reasoning.
+\textbf{Comparison with LLM-Centric and Hybrid Baselines (COT, CRITIC, KGR):} Compared to LLM-centric methods (COT, CRITIC) and the LLM-KG hybrid approach (KGR), DTKG exhibits significant advantages in robustness.
+Notably, on the complex CWQ dataset, DTKG achieves an EM of \textbf{46.3\%}, surpassing KGR's strong baseline of \textbf{45.0\%}.
+Furthermore, DTKG's ACC on CWQ reaches \textbf{90.0\%}, a substantial \textbf{5.0\%} improvement over KGR.
+On the Mintaka dataset, DTKG's ACC reaches an impressive \textbf{93.9\%}, the highest among all models.
+These results highlight that while KGR effectively leverages KG for factual verification, DTKG's dynamic strategy selection and task-aware denoising allow for a more contextually appropriate use of the KG, bridging the gap between raw fact extraction and complex logical synthesis.